-Studies from the Rensselaer Polytechnic Institute show that 1.7 million packages are stolen or lost in the US every day, and, during the pandemic, 1 in 5 Americans reported being victims of porch pirates.
+Studies from the Rensselaer Polytechnic Institute show that 1.7 million packages are stolen or lost in the US every day, and, during 2020-2021, 1 in 5 Americans reported being victims of porch pirates.

 It’s also worth mentioning that theft in the city of Denver reached a five-year high.
 So, who are ‘porch pirates’?
 Why are police officers on the lookout for them?

 Porch pirates are people who steal packages from other people’s porches.

 They often commit these crimes by following delivery trucks to people’s homes and swooping packages before the owner can grab them.

 Other times, porch pirates identify packages in plain view and steal them in broad daylight.
 Many people with doorbell security cameras report seeing porch pirates carrying items such as a toolbox or stack of papers to look like they have a valid reason for approaching someone’s home.